MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/servicenow-tutorial.md

 		![Activate plugin](./media/servicenow-tutorial/tutorial_activate2.png "Activate plugin")

-	* Click on the menu icon from your new identity provider that you created as part of the configuration and from the list select **copy sys_id**
+	* Click on the menu icon from your new Identity Provider that you created as part of the configuration and from the list select **copy sys_id**

 		![Configure single sign-on](./media/servicenow-tutorial/ic7694992.png "Configure single sign-on")